muthubentley/itwinrealityapiwebapp/README.md

 - When you are ready to build a production application, [register here](https://developer.bentley.com/register/).

-You should also add a valid iTwinId and iModelId for your user in the this file:
+You should also add a valid iTwinId for your user in the this file:

 ```
 # ---- Test ids ----